Updates & Common Dining Questions For Spring 2020

 Q: How do I change my meal plan, and when will this be changed on my fee bill?

-A: You have until Friday, September 4, 2020 to change your fall semester meal plan.
+A: You have until Friday, February 5th, 2021 to change your spring semester meal plan.
 Please fill out our change your plan online form.

-Q: I will be living off-campus/in an apartment this fall.
+Q: I will be living off-campus/in an apartment.
 How can I sign up for a Community Plan or Voluntary Residential meal plan?

 A: Please fill out our online form.
 Once the form is submitted, students will receive an email confirmation Monday – Friday (excluding holidays) within 24 hours of when a meal plan is added.
 Your charge will be applied to your fee bill.
 Find details about these plans at dining.uconn.edu/meal-plans/.